 - Goose Bumps

-Long term effects of oxycodone addiction and abuse can result in developing a tolerance to the drug.
-As the body builds up a tolerance, more and more of the drug is needed throughout each day to maintain a sense of normalcy.
+Long term effects of prescription drug abuse can result in developing a tolerance to the drug.
+As the body builds up a tolerance, more and more is needed throughout each day to maintain a sense of normalcy.
 Increased dosages also accelerate the risk of overdosing on the drug and death.
-In many parts of the United States, prescription drug overdoses are the number one cause of accidental deaths, beating out traffic accidents.
+In many parts of the United States, prescription overdoses are the number one cause of accidental deaths, beating out traffic accidents.

 Long term abusers of oxycodone have been known to continue use of the drug, not to get high, but to avoid experiencing symptoms of withdrawal.
 Withdrawal can be very difficult and uncomfortable.
 It is not considered life-threatening however.
-The threat comes from increasing doses of the drug to avoid withdrawal.
+The threat comes from increasing doses of drugs to avoid withdrawal.
 This can lead to a risk of overdose.
 See the common symptoms of withdrawal from oxycodone*.
 Another danger is found in obtaining these medications.
 These drugs can be very expensive on the streets.
 Addicts have been known to turn to heroin as a cheaper alternative, which can lead to greater problems with dependence and health risks with intravenous injection.

 Treatment for Oxycodone Addiction

-To provide a complete drug rehab and recovery experience, Cirque Lodge incorporates many individual, group, and community based programs.
-All of these programs are designed for the effective treatment of the disease of addiction.
+To provide a complete drug rehab and recovery experience, we incorporate many individual, group, and community based programs.
+All of these programs are designed for the effective treatment of substance use disorders.
 To balance out each treatment day we provide experiential therapy activities.
 Experiential therapy is a year-round program of indoor and outdoor activities intended to enhance engagement in addiction treatment.
 A focus of experiential therapy is to allow those recovering from prescription drug addiction

 with vital spiritual experiences to invoke the change within them.
-Experiential therapy is just a portion of the overall recovery experience at the Cirque Lodge drug rehab center.
+Experiential therapy is just a portion of the overall recovery experience at our drug rehab center.